prashantzzz/Hop.It/README.md

 # Hop.It Game

+**Game Title**: Hop.It

+**Description**: A vertical platformer game where players jump on platforms to reach higher and score more points.
+Features both single-player and real-time 1v1 online multiplayer mode.
+Test your reflexes and timing as you beat the high score or defeat your opponent in an intense vertical climb.

+**Theme**: Fast-paced reflex platformer

 Fully AI generated using prompt engineering in Cursor.
-A vertical platformer game where the player jumps on platforms to reach higher and achieve a better score.
-Test your reflexes and timing as you navigate increasingly difficult platforms, beating the high score each time!
-Have a score boost by using the Jetpack tht appears occasionally.

-### Find all the prompts, AI generated content in [GamePrompt.docx](https://github.com/prashantzzz/Hop.It/blob/main/GamePrompt.docx) file, and Video walkthrough [Hopit.mp4](https://github.com/prashantzzz/Hop.It/blob/main/Hop.It.mp4) file in the repository.
 <a href="https://prashantzz.itch.io/hopit">
   <img src="https://github.com/prashantzzz/Hop.It/blob/main/Hop.It.gif?raw=true" alt="Hop It Gameplay" width="400"/>
 </a>

+### Find all the prompts, AI generated content in [GamePrompt.docx](https://github.com/prashantzzz/Hop.It/blob/main/GamePrompt.docx) file, and Video walkthrough [Hopit.mp4](https://github.com/prashantzzz/Hop.It/blob/main/Hop.It.mp4) file in the repository.

+## Unique Features

+* AI-generated visuals and gameplay concepts
+* Real-time online 1v1 mode with WebSocket support
+* Jetpack power-up for upward boosts
+* Auto-jumping mechanic
+* Animated characters and pixel-art design

 ## Requirements